j-fu/ExtendableSparse.jl/README.md

-## Preconditioners
+## Factorizations and Preconditioners
-The package provides a common API for factorizations and preconditioners supporting series of solutions as during nonlinear and transient solves.
+The package provides a common API for factorizations and preconditioners supporting series of solutions of similar problem as they occur during nonlinear and transient solves.
 For details, see the [corresponding documentation](https://j-fu.github.io/ExtendableSparse.jl/stable/iter/).

-## Interfaces to other packages
+### Interfaces to other packages
 The package provides interfaces to other sparse matrix solvers and preconditioners.
 Dependencies on these packages are handeled via [Requires.jl](https://github.com/JuliaPackaging/Requires.jl).
 Currently, support includes: